 - a.
 The person in charge at the time, shall make the determination whether or not to evacuate the premises when a bomb threat is received. - b.
 The decision not to evacuate the premises shall be determined by the advice received from local law enforcement agencies having jurisdiction over such matters.
 Their input shall be given a great deal of consideration when the decision to evacuate or not becomes necessary. - c.
 When the decision has been made to evacuate the premises, EXIT ROUTES to be used, shall first be inspected and declared safe for evacuation.
 This must be completed prior to ordering evacuation.
 (Evacuation shall be conducted in accordance with our procedures outlined in Appendix A of this chapter.) - d.
 When evacuation has been ordered only those exits declared safe should be used. - e.
 Pre-assigned personnel, or as may be assigned, shall be responsible for assuring that exit routes are safe. - f.
 Evacuation procedures must be conducted in an orderly manner to assure the safety and well being of all those on the premises. - g.
 During evacuation procedures, if possible, leave all windows and doors open.
+This will minimize j.
+Code Alarm Bomb Threats shall be announced over the intercom, or by word of mouth, throughout the entire building.

-This will minimize damage in the event an explosion occurs. - h.
+- damage in the event an explosion occurs. - h.
 Once evacuation is ordered all persons shall assemble in their designated assembly areas. - i.
 Once persons have assembled no one is to return to the building, for any reason, until an "ALL CLEAR" has been given by authorities conducting the search.